Skip to main content

 Life on Campus: Part Three

-Spend some time with your Oriflamme leaders as you reflect on what it means to be a student at a Jesuit institution.
-As you prepare to learn about SLU's Oath of Inclusion, it's imperative that you take time to understand what it means to be "for and with others" and how to live a mission-centered life at SLU.
-This session is required for all new students.
+Spend time with your Oriflamme leaders as you reflect on what it means to be a student at a Jesuit institution.
+As you prepare to learn about SLU's Oath of Inclusion, it's imperative that you understand what it means to be "for and with others," and how to live a mission-centered life at SLU.
+Required for all new students.

 Live the Oath

-How can we as a community live in solidarity and seek and fight for justice, equity and inclusivity for all?
+How can we live as a community that lives in solidarity, and seeks and fights for justice, equity, and inclusivity for all?
 What is our responsibility to one another?
-An Oath is defined as "a solemn promise, often invoking a divine witness, regarding one's future action or behavior."
+An oath is defined as "a solemn promise, often invoking a divine witness, regarding one's future action or behavior."
+Learn about SLU’s Oath of Inclusion — its herstory, why it was suspended, and why it’s returned.
 Join the Student Government Association as we dive into what it means to “Live the Oath.”
 Required for all new students.

 DICE Open House and Community Service Fair